 During the 7th inning stretch, the Tomahawk Team danced on the dugouts to John Denver's "Thank God I'm a Country Boy" while throwing shirts to fans.

 As the game ended the heavy rains started once again and as I headed for the car.
 Many Met fans and myself heard the abuse of Atlanta Braves fans as expected following the Mets 4-0 win.

-I feel like attended two different ballparks.
+I feel like attending two different ballparks.
 One I was treated with southern hospitality by staff and fans.
 The following day I was treated the way General Sherman the same way treated Atlanta.

-Ballpark: B - Seats are rusting, paint peeling from chipping concrete on field level.
-The tour was not of the better ones I've been on, tour guide made baseball even more boring.
+Ballpark: C - Seats are rusting, paint peeling from chipping concrete on field level.
+The tour was not one of the better ones I've been on, the tour guide made baseball even more boring.
 Plenty of stuff for kids to do, great views of the field.

 Food: B - Had a Chick-fil-A chicken sandwich and bottled water for $8.75 dollars!
-Sandwich was great, during rain delay had real ice cream for $5.00.
+Sandwich was great and during the rain delay had real ice cream for $5.00.

 Mascot: D - Homer the Brave.
-Baseball headed like Mr. Met who meets the Phillie Phanatic, but not as funny.
+Baseball headed like Mr. Met who meets the Phillie Phanatic brother he does not talk about, but not as funny.

 Staff: B - Friendly security staff when I wore plain clothes with no allegiance to any team.
 Next day I wore a Mets hat, shirt and was treated not as well.
-The Braves in between innings entertainment, "The Tomahawk Team" are the most attraction in baseball.
+In between innings entertainment, "The Tomahawk Team" are the most attractive in baseball.